 Before we jump in and start making changes, however, we need to perform an assessment of the condition of the instrument.
 Much like an automobile, a guitar is the sum of many parts.
 When excessive wear and/or mis-alignment(s) are present, these must be addressed if we are hoping for high-performance results.

 On a guitar having a perfectly flat neck, depending on the overall stiffness of the neck and the gauge of the strings, some forward bow will likely occur due to the pull of the strings.
-If additional bow is desired, more relief can be introduced by planing, carving or sanding material away from the fretboard, or by bending the entire neck forward using an internal mechanical device: the dual-action (or 2-way) truss rod (if your guitar is so equipped).
-When plucking or strumming the strings, a very light string attack requires little or no relief, whereas very aggressive string attack may require greater relief.
+If additional bow is desired, more relief can be introduced by planing, carving or sanding material away from the fretboard or, if your guitar is so equipped, by making an adjustment to the truss rod.
+When plucking or strumming the strings, a very light string attack requires little or no relief, whereas very aggressive string attack may warrant greater relief.

 Excessive forward (concave) bow, a visible curling forward of the neck, will raise the action to a point where the guitar quickly becomes unplayable.
 Most modern guitar necks are equipped with a means of countering the pull of the strings on the neck, and an excessive forward bow may be able to be corrected by tightening the truss rod in the neck.
 If such corrections fail to make the guitar playable, a neck reset is probably in order.

-Occasionally a neck will twist enough that one side or the other is raising the strings much higher than it should.
+Occasionally, the wood of a neck will twist enough that one side or the other ends up raising the strings much higher than it should.
 Looking down the fretboard from one end of the guitar or the other and comparing the plane of the headstock/nut against the plane of the bridge/soundboard should help to confirm or alleviate any suspicion of twist.
-In some cases, the bridge has been planed or sanded into a wedge shape, either originally by design or during some re-design, intervention, repair, etc. If so, it is the plane of the soundboard alone, not the top of the bridge, that I must compare with the plane of the nut in order to determine if I am dealing with neck twist, or not.
+In some cases, the bridge has been planed or sanded into a wedge shape, either originally by design or during some re-design, intervention, repair, etc. If so, it is the plane of the soundboard alone, not the top of the bridge, that the plane of the nut should be compared to in order to determine if we are dealing with neck twist, or not.

 Severe twist may or may not be correctable.
 In lieu of straightening or replacing a twisted neck, sometimes cleverly messing with the geometry of the neck, body, bridge, and saddle is sufficient to keep a guitar playable without killing the sound.
 Sometimes the fretboard can be replaced and planed to counter a twist.
 Sometimes.